pavansaiyt/Pavan-demo/README.md

 # Pavan-demo
-This is my 1st code on github
+This is my 1st Git Repository.
+Author - Pavan Sai